 Families are chosen based on need and ability to purchase the home.
 The home ownership program includes education and monthly home visits.

-Project RISE is a rural expansion of our Northwest Project poverty alleviation model.
+Project RISE (Reaching Independence through Support and Education) is a rural expansion of our Northwest Project poverty alleviation model.
 It seeks to assist and support rural communities in developing strategies to help families overcome the challenges that have kept them living in poverty.